puppetlabs/iac/_posts/2021-05-07-running-multinode-modules-gcp.md

         end
 ```

-* Testing
-   The below command will only run tests labelled as ‘integration’
+To only run on tests labelled as ‘integration’, use the following command:

    `bundle exec rake websphere_application_server:integration`

-***Teardown***
+## Teardown the machine

-  We use existing provision task to teardown all the provisioned machines.
+To teardown all the provisioned machines, use the following provision task:

   `bundle exec rake litmus:tear_down`

-## Lets go through different scenarios where we can use multi node testing
+### Multi-node testing examples

-***Multiple puppet agents***
+***Multiple Puppet agents***

-In the setup we have many puppet agents, a module is installed and tests are run.
+A setup where you have multiple Puppet agents, with a module installed and tests run.

 Commands
 ```